Mac OS - Unable to detect any wi-fi networks

 1. Now shut down and restart your MacBook.

-Method 5: Reset non-volatile RAM
+Method 5 - Reset non-volatile RAM (Intel)

 1. Turn off your Mac.